 In this paper, a new fault-tolerant application-specific network-on-chip was proposed which is able to tolerate one router failure and guarantees the 100% packet delivery.
 Considering fault tolerance in designing forces us to accept performance degradation.
 However, this architecture also improves the average response time of system by 27% comparing to traditional mesh.
-It was also shown that our architecture obtains more improvements in terms of performance in the higher traffic loads.

 Link Interface as a solution for reducing hardware redundancy was suggested and synthesized results demonstrated that each new router port is almost equal to three Link Interfaces in terms of hardware overhead.
 Although the proposed methodology is topology and application agnostic, best mapping algorithm to map Video Object Plan Decoder (VOPD) cores onto 2D mesh topology was simulated and investigated.